 Summer Projects and Summer Staff

 ECS does work in the summer than would be too disruptive during the fall and spring semesters.
-This summer's projects include completely remodeling both 1245 and 3231.
+Summer 2014 projects included completely remodeling both 1245 and 3231.
 The floor in 1245 was replaced, which required removing everything from that room.
 Once the new floor was installed, all the desks, new computers, new monitors, and the lectern at the front of the room had to be installed and arranged.
-That same deconstruction is occurring now in 3231.
-Fortunately ECS has a crew of willing student employees to help with this summer work: Darrow, Kenny, and Stephanie.
+That same deconstruction occurred in 3231 after 12145 was completed.
+Fortunately ECS had a crew of willing student employees to help with the summer work: Darrow, Kenny, and Stephanie.

 Darrow Center has been working in the ECS main office since fall 2013.
 She is an engineering student who started at the UI last fall.
 Stephanie Smith also began working last fall in ECS, and is also an engineering student.